TomHsiung/iperf3/README.md

 # Contents
 1) iperf3.bandwidth.udp is the useful commands to launch a UDP transfer test.
+2) iperf3.bandwidth.tcp is the useful commands to lanuch a TCP transfer test.

 # How to use
 Exceute the command syntax based on your need(s).